Link Search Menu Expand Document

 }

-Or, use the FluentMapper class.
-It uses the PropertyHandlerMapper underneath.
+Or use the FluentMapper class, which uses PropertyHandlerMapper internally.

 FluentMapper